What Makes a Good RPG Rulebook?

 Burning Wheel Gold takes this issue seriously, and it includes three clear ways to handle disagreements right in the rules.
 Task and Intent asks both the player and GM to say what they want to happen and what failure would mean before any dice are rolled.
 Since the stakes are set before rolling, there are no changes after the fact and no surprises.

 Let It Ride means you can’t roll again for the same outcome unless something important changes, so for example the GM can’t keep asking for stealth checks until someone fails.
 You roll once, get the result, and move on.
-Say Yes or Roll Dice is simple.
-If failing wouldn’t really matter, don’t roll, just say yes and keep the game moving.
-Most RPGs have sections about how to be a good GM but Burning Wheel builds good GMing right into the rules.
-These aren’t just tips—they’re rules that everyone at the table, even the GM, has to follow.
+Say Yes or Roll Dice is simple: if failing wouldn’t really matter then you don’t roll, just say yes and keep the game moving.
+Most RPGs have sections about how to be a good GM, but Burning Wheel builds good GMing right into the rules.

 Layer 5, Evocation: Does the System Make You Feel the Genre?